mahynski/template-conda-project/README.md

 Versioning
 ---
 * Use the [public-template](https://github.com/mahynski/public-template) to create a fresh repo to release the code and details after a manuscript is published, tag the release, then use zenodo to capture changes to future changes/releases made to that repo.
 This serves as the primary **public facing** repo.
-* In addition, create a "published" branch to correspond to this repo when the associated paper is published.
+* In addition, create a "published" branch on this repo to correspond to when the associated paper is published.
+This is retained as the primary **private** repo where future work can be tested.
 Subsequent branches, such as "revision-YYYY-MM-DD" can be created later and similarly reflected in the public-template version if revisions are necessary.
-This is retained as the primary **private** repo where future work can be done.

 Associated Publications
 ---